Royal Enfield Classic: Second Generation Classic Series (2022-)

+In 2024, Royal Enfield launched the retro-styled Bobber version of Classic 350, the Goan Classic 350, with the same 349cc air-cooled SOHC Single cylinder engine.

 Reception

 The global motorcycle press reviews for the redesigned Classic 350 have been favorable at launch.
 Critics acknowledge riding the motorcycle is "a languid, unhurried experience" as it was not designed for speed.
 However, the handling, fuel economy, ergonomics, low-price, quality, and beauty of the motorcycle suggest it was "designed to be fun and friendly to a wide range of riders."